A point on a real-world plane (already detected with the

 When searching for this result type, ARKit returns a point coplanar with an already detected plane only if that point lies within the area defined by the plane's

-transform) define the smallest rectangular area that includes all regions ARKit estimates to be a part of the plane.
+transform) defines the smallest polygonal area that includes all regions ARKit estimates to be a part of the plane.

 An existing plane search can return any number of results, depending on how many already-detected planes the hit test ray intersects (if any).